 "Dad," Sam asks, looking to his right.
 John doesn't move or acknowledge him.

-"Did I do this," the truck driver asks.
+"Did I do this," the trucking driver asks.

 Sam ignores him.
 "Dad!
 Dean?
 Dean!
 Addison?
 Addison!"
 A groan comes from the back seat and hope fills Sam.
 "Dean?
 Addison?"